-Even if you’ve never set foot on a plane before, you can probably guess what sort of things can’t be brought with you.
-Live animals are a definite no, unless it’s a registered service animal, and even then – international flights are a bit iffy.
+What not to bring to Cuba?
+Good question.
+Pets are a definite no no, unless it’s a registered service animal, and even then – international flights are a bit iffy.
 Of course, illegal recreational drugs are forbidden, even if you happen to be travelling to somewhere where certain drugs are permitted, such as Amsterdam.

 There are even some weird restrictions in a few places.
 If you fly into France, you will see posters reminding you that counterfeit designer goods might be confiscated.
 The French certainly want to protect the integrity of their luxury industries, so leave your fake YSL sunglasses at home.

-There are a few interesting items on the list of what not to bring to Cuba.
+There are a few interesting items on the list of packing tips of what not to bring to Cuba.

 When visiting the island nation, there are some things that simply should not be packed.
 If you are discovered carrying these things, you will still be able to enter the country, and yet these goods will be confiscated and you will not see them again.
 You will not receive compensation either, and your travel insurance provider is unlikely to help you since these items should never have been packed in the first place.